jkeohan/rctr-9-8-20/w03d05/lifting-state.md

 - SmallImage

 #### Current React Hierarchy
 This is the React Hierarchy of the app.
-It consists of a single Component that contains state.
-It directly renders all the HTML needed for the app.
+It consists of a single Component that contains state and renders all the HTML needed for the app.

 <img src="https://i.imgur.com/flWudXR.png" width=300/>

-Now although the design works just fine for this app we've decided to create additional Components to further segment the app.
+Although the design works just fine as is, we've decided to create additional Components to further segment the app.

 #### Redesigned Hierarchy
-This is the React Hierarchy we are looking to implement and we also included a legend to indicate which Components contain state and which do not.
+Based on our design decision this is the React Hierarchy we are looking to implement.
+The diagram also includes a legend to indicate which Components contain state and which do not.

 <img src="https://i.imgur.com/WkLBY2i.png" width=400/>

-As we can see App is still responsible for looping over the intial array and creating multiple instances of small images but now they will be `SmallImaage` Components.
+As we can see App is still responsible for looping over the initial array and creating multiple instances of small images but now it will be done so using `SmallImage` Components.

 We can improve the drawing a bit to include what props will be passed down to the children.

 <img src="https://i.imgur.com/QyabBqU.png" width=600/>

-What might stand out is the props highlighted in green called `hhandleClick`.
-This is the same `handleCLick` function being used in the App but now being passed down to the child.
+What might stand out is the props highlighted in green called `handleClick`.
+This is the same `handleCLick` function used in App but now it's being passed down to the child.

-When that function is called in the child Component it will `lift state` back to the parent.
-Which then updates the `bigImage` state value, triggering a re-render and the new value for bigImage is passed back down to `BigImage`
+When that function is called in the child Component it will be passed a value which is `lifted` back  to the parent.
+That value is then used to update the `bigImage` state value, triggering a re-render and the new value for bigImage is passed back down to the `BigImage` Component.

 <img src="https://i.imgur.com/vwlWb2Z.png" width=600/>